 Trine is a sought-after VO and acting coach, Mocap trainer and director who understands intimately how to create interesting characters that come alive physically and with voice:

-- Voice over training for video games utilizing the Game Immersive Voice Recording (GIVR) method
+- Voice over (VO) training for video games and animation utilizing the Character First Principle

-- Workshops on training for Motion Capture shoots, for games, animation, augmented reality (AR) and virtual reality (VR)
+- Workshops on training for motion capture (Mocap) shoots, for games, animation, augmented and virtual reality (AR) and (VR)

 Trine has taken my video game reads to the next level.
 Working with her has taught me new ways to dive deeper with my auditions for interactive characters, even when the specs are minimal and without much context.
 As a result, she's helped me find different aspects of characters I never would have thought of before.
 The proof is the bookings: during the first three months of studying with Trine, I've booked three AAA games! ~ Christopher Tergliafera, VO Actor

-That simply isn’t possible in games, because we’re dealing with scripts with 750,000 or more words, which are often being edited until the morning of recording.
-When recording in the studio we have no time for character development, rehearsals or line memorization.
-The actor needs to be able to connect with the material quickly and trust their instincts to improvise as the character in the game context.
-We make that possible by providing character and scene images, music and ambient sound, and previously recorded feeder lines.
-All of that visual and audio context gives the actor an experience of being dropped right into the game, and the freedom to improvise in character, delivering a connected and nuanced performance.
+That simply isn’t possible in games, because we’re dealing with scripts containing 750,000 or more words, which are often being edited until the morning of recording.
+When recording in the studio we have no time for rehearsal or line memorization.
+The actor needs to be able to connect with the material quickly and trust their instincts to improvise as the character.
+That becomes possible by working from the Character First Principle.
+It gives the actor the freedom to improvise in character, delivering a connected and nuanced performance.